raspberrypi/picotool/README.md

 $ picotool list
 Detected 2 RP-series devices:

-  RP2350 device at bus 1, address 29 appears to be an RP-series device in BOOTSEL mode.
+  RP2350 device at bus 1, address 33 appears to be in BOOTSEL mode.

-  RP2040 device at bus 1, address 27 appears to be an RP-series DebugProbe device not in
+  RP2040 device at bus 1, address 32 appears to be a DebugProbe with a USB reset interface, so
-      BOOTSEL mode, but with a USB reset interface, so consider --debugprobe to force reboot it in order to run the command.
+      consider --debugprobe to force reboot it in order to run the command.

 ```